TempleOfNayra/cyrus-network-website/pitch/pitch-deck-content.md

 - We do everything on same infrastructure

 **4. Regulatory Positioning**
-- Non-custodial = not a money transmitter
+- Non-custodial design (regulatory classification varies by jurisdiction)
 - First-mover advantage in regulatory clarity

 **Once we dominate Lagos-London, competitors can't catch up**